 - 1. Check the PCI LED. - 2.
-Reseat the affected adapters and riser card. - Update the server firmware (UEFI and IMM) and adapter firmware.
+Reseat the affected adapters and riser card. - 3.
+Update the server firmware (UEFI and IMM) and adapter firmware.
 Important: Some cluster solutions require specific code levels or coordinated code updates.
 If the device is part of a cluster solution, verify that the latest level of code is supported for the cluster solution before you update the code. - 4.
-Remove both adapters. - 5.
+Replace the affected adapters. - 5.
 Replace the riser card. - 6.
 (Trained service technicians only) Replace the system board.

-One of PCI Errors:
+One of PCI Error: